Adribreezy/breeznas-addons-homeassistant/README.md

 # Breeznas Home Assistant Add-ons

-Welcome to the repository for Adrian's Home Assistant Add-ons (BreezNAS).
+Welcome to the repository for Adrian's Home Assistant Add-ons (**BreezNAS**).
 This repository hosts a collection of specialized add-ons designed to enhance the functionality, monitoring, and security of your Home Assistant installation.

+---

-## Add-ons Included
+## Add-ons Included 📦

 This repository currently features the following add-ons: